f3bandit/wifipineapplepager-payloads/library/user/exfiltration/wifi_loot_viewer/README.md

 Files:

-omg_payload = copy and paste into omg cable payload slot
+omg/omg_payload = copy and paste into omg cable payload slot

-magic.ps1 = this need to be copied to /mmc/root/scripts on the pager
+magic/magic.ps1 = this needs to be copied to /mmc/root/scripts on the pager

-payload.sh = this need to be copied to /mmc/root/payloads/user/exfiltration/wifi_loot_viewer
+payload.sh = this needs to be copied to /mmc/root/payloads/user/exfiltration/wifi_loot_viewer